AdobeDocs/adobe-dev-console/src/pages/guides/authentication/JWT/Scopes.md

 <InlineAlert slots="text"/>

-Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
-Your applications using the Service Account (JWT) credentials will stop working after Jan 1, 2025. **You must migrate to the new credential by Jan 1, 2025 in order to ensure your application continues to function.
-View our [migration guide](../ServerToServerAuthentication/migration.md) to know more.**
+The Service Account (JWT) credentials have been deprecated in favor of the OAuth Server-to-Server credentials.
+Your applications using the Service Account (JWT) credentials will stop working after Jan 1, 2025. **You must migrate to the new credential by Jan 1, 2025, to ensure your application continues functioning.
+View our [migration guide](./ServerToServerAuthentication/migration.md) to know more.**

 JSON Web Token (JWT) metascopes govern the access and privileges for service accounts.
 As an application developer, you will choose the set of scopes to access certain resources by specifying the scopes as part of the encoding claims for your JWTs.